AditiKollur/AditiKollur/README.md

             messagebox.showerror("Selection Error", "Select at least one string column.") return

-        # Add to all_selected_string_cols but avoid duplicates
         for col in selected_strings:
             if col not in self.all_selected_string_cols:
                 self.all_selected_string_cols.append(col)

         if initial:
-            # After first string selection, go to numeric selection page
             self.numeric_col_selection_page()
         else:
-            # Drilldown step: generate new table with new string columns added
             self.generate_table()

     def numeric_col_selection_page(self):